Our research is editorially independent but we may earn a commission for purchases made through our links.

 Hawaii Volcano National Park – Hawaii

 Some like it hot, and some like it cold.
 If you and your sweetheart are of the latter persuasion, then consider an ice castle wedding in the Lappish countryside of Finland.
 For weddings, the castle is decorated with snow and ice sculptures and beautiful lighting to complement the magic of your special relationship.
 The castle is actually re-built every year with the new snow and spans 10,000 square meters.
 You can even make your big entrance on a reindeer, snowmobile, or husky sled!
-After the ceremony, join your guests at the Ice Bar and Lappish Hut Restaurant, then enjoy a warm, romantic night at the Snow Hotel.
+After the ceremony, join your guests at Luvattumaa Lappish Restaurant, then enjoy a warm, romantic night at the Snow Hotel and riverside sauna and outdoor spa.

 Pearson's Pond – Juneau, Alaska